Xetibo/ReSet-Doc/sections/appendix/user_tests.typ

   "Changing the scale rate within the user interface and applying the configuration results in the chosen scale being applied to the monitor.", [
     All participants were able to change their monitor scale.
-A few found the shown scale values and its steps a bit confusing.
+A few found the shown scale values and their steps a bit confusing.
   ],
   [
     - Show percentage values instead of numbers